Vacation Home Policies

 It’s inevitable that your dog will ingest some saltwater while playing on the beach.
 A small amount of saltwater is OK but ingestion in large amounts can be dangerous to your dog.
 The most common side effect is diarrhea and vomiting and symptoms usually subside within the same day.
 If you’re concerned about the amount of saltwater your dog has consumed, contact an Outer Banks veterinarian for advice.
 Severe dehydration can cause irrevocable damage to his/her internal organs.
 Make sure you keep an ample supply of fresh water available to your pooch while frolicking on the beach!

-Overheating is a potentially life threatening condition which can be easily avoided.
+Overheating is a potentially life-threatening condition that can be easily avoided.
 Always have a supply of fresh water available, limit exercise during the hottest part of the day and make sure he/she has a shady place to cool off.
 The main sign of overheating is erratic breathing patterns.

 Know the Outer Banks beach report before heading to the beach.
 Small dogs can actually develop musculoskeletal injuries from the impact of crashing waves or may overwhelm the pooch and cause drowning.
 Do not allow your family friend to swim too far from land; dogs too are susceptible to the ocean's powerful rip currents.